 LGD will vary over the life of a loan as the loan is made and repaid.
 Amongst other factors, the borrower may suffer financial distress, market conditions may change, and the value of loan asset security and costs of recovery may fluctuate.
 We will also apply indexation adjustments (initially every six months) to residential property security values determined by reference to suitable and available indexes.

-Due to Coronavirus and the limited number of transactions occurring at present, The Office of National Statistics (“ONS”) and its joint producers have taken the decision to temporarily suspend the UK House Price Index (HPI) publication from the April 2020 index.
-As a result, we have taken the decision to defer the indexation exercise which was due in June 2020 by an initial period of three months.
+Due to Coronavirus and the limited number of transactions occurring, The Office of National Statistics (“ONS”) and its joint producers temporarily suspended the UK House Price Index (HPI) publication from the April 2020 index.
+As a result, we made a decision to defer the indexation exercise which was due in June 2020 by an initial period of three months.
 It has recently been announced that publication of the index will be resumed in August with a phased update of the suspended months and normal publication by October.
 More information can be found here.
 Whilst the situation will remain under review it is our current intention to conduct the indexation exercise in November 2020.
 Following further consideration and recognising the current Government interventions in the market following the lockdown period, such as the stamp duty holiday, we have decided not to undertake the exercise at this time and we will review this decision on a quarterly basis.

 Property Development Loans